Which is the best

 and MH-60S naval

 helicopters.
-It is larger and more powerful force than many nation's
+It is larger and more powerful force than complete air

 States will remain unchallenged sea force on earth throughout the

-weapons of the Ford class will include two launchers with 16 Evolved
+weapons of the Ford class include two launchers with 16 Evolved

 Sea Sparrow Missiles (ESSM) each.
 These missiles are used against

-also used against anti-ship missiles.
-Also there will be four 20-mm
+also used against anti-ship missiles at close range.
+Also there are four 20 mm

 Phalanx close-in weapon systems.